 JR: So thinking about the ocean levels rising at the edge of the ocean, as we do in AoC, also helps us realize that we have an ability to respond to this 'big monster' called Climate Change or the Ecological Crises, which is the larger issue that we are all in involved with and participate in .
 So this is the kind of 'Social Sculpture' that exists in our world at the moment, the ecological crises is a sculpture which has been manifest by human beings and just as much as we have created it, we can reshape it and rethink it, and transform it, I think AoC is very involved with this.

 JE: Thank you thats wonderful

-JR: Yes, I think we have this ability to be optimistic and a little bit maybe living in a utopian idea, but I think to maybe believe that we can be radical, is the way that we can allow some kind of shift in consciousness or evolution to take place, it helps us get out of our constructs that we assume, and can experience our real potential.
+JR: Thank you.
+I think we have this ability to be optimistic and live in a utopian idea, but I think to maybe believe that we can be radical, is the way that we can allow some kind of shift in consciousness or evolution to take place, it helps us get out of our constructs that we assume, and can experience our real potential.